There’s probably no better way to integrate into South African culture on the street than to demonstrate some knowledge of football in South Africa.

 And in August 2008, cellular giant MTN committed the same amount (400-million ZAR over five years) to the local game.
 They also took over the title sponsorship of the Top 8 knockout tournament.
 These deals made South Africa’s Premier Soccer League the seventh-biggest earner of sponsorship revenue among football leagues worldwide.

-A number of knockout competitions are played alongside the league fixtures in South African soccer.
+A number of knockout competitions are played alongside the league fixtures in South African football.

 A knockout competition, giving lower league teams the chance to do battle with premier league clubs, has existed since 1978.
 The tournament has had various names over the years: the Mainstay Cup (1978-1987), Bobsave Superbowl (1988-2002), Absa Cup (2003-07) and, from 2008, the Nedbank Cup.